cufyorg-archive/framework/docs/_fragments/convert/converter.md

     GitHub: https://github.com/cufyorg/framework/blob/master/src/main/java/cufy/convert/Converter.java
     Javadoc: https://framework.cufy.org/javadoc/cufy/convert/Converter.html
 description: >-
-    Am abstract of how converters should be.
+    An abstract of how converters should be.
 The class is based on tokens concept.
 Each converting operation should have a token that have all the variables of that operation.
 ---